in-toto/attestation/protos/README.md

     artifact.
 -   [SCAI]: Evidence-based assertions about software artifact and supply chain attributes.
+-   [VULN]: Describes how to store the results of scanners when detecting vulnerabilities in a software artifact. chain attributes.
 -   [Test Result]: Expresses the result of a test run in the software supply chain.